 Cervical Cancer

 Cervical cancer develops through pre-cancerous stages over many years and usually has no symptoms.
-A cervical screening test is the only way to find out if there are abnormal cells in the cervix that may develop into cervical cancer.
-Finding and treating pre-cancerous cervical cell changes will prevent them developing into cancer.
+The National Cervical Screening Program detects the human papillomavirus (HPV), a common infection and the cause of almost all cervical cancers.
+Combined with the HPV vaccination program, finding and treating pre-cancerous cervical cell changes will prevent them developing into cancer.

-- estimated to be the 11th most commonly diagnosed cancer among females and third most commonly diagnosed gynaecological cancer in Australian women
+- Cervical cancer estimated to be the 11th most commonly diagnosed cancer among females and third most commonly diagnosed gynaecological cancer in Australian women

 Symptoms